Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 - Clearly comprehend the research findings and understand the potential for future exploration in this area.

 **Prerequisites**:
 This tutorial assumes no prior knowledge.
 It starts from the basics and gradually progresses to more advanced topics.
-A willingness to learn and a basic understanding of physics and mathematics will be helpful, but not strictly required.
+A willingness to learn and a basic understanding of physics and mathematics will be helpful.

 ```